Below list of topics I’m populating with related blog posts over time. Stay tuned. 😊

 Earthquakes, Volcanos, Tsunamis, Typhoons, Landslides – Japan is rich in natural desasters.
 Although being well prepared as a country, it’s also important for you to be prepared as an individual.

-In case of emergency an emergency SMS is sent to all mobile phones in the area with further in formation on the emergency and how to proceed/evacuate.
+In case of emergency an Emergency SMS is sent to all mobile phones in the area with further in formation on the emergency and how to proceed/evacuate.
 Your phone will ring with an unfamilar sound, (I had the pleasure twice during a Typhoon) and the message will display on your screen.
 Funny thing: it’s usually all Japanese.
 In case you have internet connection: Simply make a a screenshot, and load the picture into google translate – mark the text in google translate and voila – the gist of the text should be understandable.
+It tends to be evacuation information.

 There are tons of helpfull apps on several topics to make live and exploration in Japan easy.